Bell Museum of Natural History: Whitney and Elizabeth MacMillan Planetarium

 The Minnesota Planetarium Society (MNPS) was a Minnesota-based organization for the promotion of an education in astronomy which operated the Minnesota Planetarium from 1960 until it was closed in 2002.
 When the Minneapolis Central Library was torn down in 2002, the former planetarium was closed with the understanding that it would be rebuilt as part of the new library.
 In September 2011, the Planetarium Society merged with the University of Minnesota's Bell Museum of Natural History instead.
 The new building features a digital planetarium that uses INSIGHT Dual Laser 4K projection system.

 The planetarium is named after Whitney MacMillan and his wife.

 Programs

 The museum has a variety of programming and events that caters to a range of age groups.
 Science labs, summer camps, Spotlight Science, Sensory Friendly Saturdays, After Hours, and Star Parties are several of the offerings that spark an interest and appreciation for science, technology, art, engineering and math.
+Their large annual programs include Space Fest in February each year and Spotlight Science: Brain Power during Brain Awareness Week each March.